 After hearing the evidence and our legal submissions, the Traffic Commissioner was happy to grant the operator’s licence in full.
 This was a great outcome and one which will make a vital difference to the future of the applicant company.

-At Rothera Sharp, our transport lawyers have years of experience assisting companies and individuals to apply for or vary an operator’s licence.
+At Rotheras, our transport lawyers have years of experience assisting companies and individuals to apply for or vary an operator’s licence.
 Our Public Inquiry advocates represent applicants for O licences across every traffic area from Edinburgh to Eastbourne.

 You can find more information on these topics below: